 - Education about the disease makes you better able to care for your loved one, and better qualified to manage their symptoms.

-- Increasing your awareness helps you to see the challenging behaviors triggered by Alzheimer’s as symptoms, not as part of your loved one.
+- Increasing your awareness helps you to see the challenging behaviors triggered by early Alzheimer’s symptoms to be more understanding of your loved one.
 This can be emotionally helpful, enabling you to separate the difficult behavior from your loved one and thus reduce potential resentment and frustration.

-- Knowing more about Alzheimer’s and how it progresses helps you to prepare for the future - for instance, knowing that your loved one will reach a point where they are no longer able to make decisions for themselves can prompt you to organize power of attorney while the loved one is still legally competent.
+- Knowing more about late stage Alzheimer’s symptoms helps you to prepare for the future.
+For instance, knowing that your loved one will reach a point where they are no longer able to make decisions for themselves can prompt you to organize power of attorney while the loved one is still legally competent.

 Caregiver support can reduce the amount of conflict in the family.
 By reducing the overwhelming burden of Alzheimer’s caregiving, or delegating tiring responsibilities like day-to-day care, cooking and cleaning for your loved one, caregiver support can also help reduce the tensions that produce arguments.
 Professional advice on the appropriate care for an Alzheimer’s patient at each stage of the disease can help resolve disputes.
 Respite care facilities or home care services can free you up to spend time with other family members, thus reducing resentment.